kptdev/kpt/docs/ROADMAP.md

 ### Resource-merge

-kpt package updates now default to the resource-merge strategy which allows you to edit configuration with an text editor of your choice and still be able to get updates with upstream changes.
+kpt package updates now default to the [resource-merge](https://kpt.dev/book/03-packages/05-updating-a-package) strategy which allows you to edit configuration with an text editor of your choice and still be able to get updates with upstream changes.
+Available in v1.0.0-beta.1+ versions of kpt.

 ### Live apply